You are here

 • • •

-Check out this unique festival that takes place every year in Annapolis, MD (roughly 50 minutes from downtown DC).
-Fill the holiday weekend by checking out Renaissance-themed artisans, performances (including dances and musicians) and food.
+This unique festival takes place every year near Annapolis, Md. (roughly 50 minutes from downtown DC).
+Discover Renaissance-themed artisans, performances (including dances and musicians) and food.
 You can also dress up in your own costume, if ye so wish.
-The festival occurs on select dates through Oct.
-22.
+The festival’s final day is Sunday.

 1821 Crownsville Road, Annapolis, MD 21401